What is Espresso Macchiato?

 No, Espresso Macchiato does not contain added sugar; it consists only of espresso and steamed milk.
 However, there are naturally occurring sugars in milk, so it tastes sweet.
 An Espresso Macchiato made from 2% milk contains 15 calories, 1 gram of sugar, and 1 g of protein.

 Espresso Macchiato tastes a lot like espresso, but with additional sweetness and a creamier body due to a small amount of steamed milk.
 Assuming the beans used are high in quality, an Espresso Macchiato can be pretty sweet and with a relatively strong coffee flavor.
 Typical tasting notes are chocolate, toasted nuts, and caramel.
+If you want something creamier than an espresso macchiato, we suggest making espresso con panna instead.
+Or if you want something milkier and sweeter, then the affogato is the drink to go for.

 Yes, Espresso Macchiato has coffee in it.
 A typical Espresso Macchiato has two espresso shots, which equates to roughly 60 to 80 mg of caffeine.
 This caffeine content is similar to drinking a regular cup of drip coffee.